"

 • Outline search techniques (syntax) to develop effective search statements.

-• Practice preliminary and comprehensive searching across a range of databases and other tools.
+• Practise preliminary and comprehensive searching across a range of databases and other tools.

 • Identify additional strategies for finding information, such as cited reference searching.